matthew-deal-rocketlab/ajv-poc/README.md

 Findings:

+AJV GOOD:

+- AJV is a mature library
+- AJV is very fast at scale

+AJV BAD:

 - AJV is a big package at 123ks
 - AJV is very verbose
 - AJV isn't TS, and if you want to make it TypeSafe you have to write the types in a type or interface, and then pass that to the schema, then you need to rewrite the type again in the AJV schema.
 - AJV in React requires three dependencies, Ajv, Ajv-formats, and Ajv-errors
-- Because AJV is so verbose, a complex form would lead to a huge schema file.
+- AJV in a complex form would lead to a huge schema file.
 - AJV is technically not typeSafe, because you could pass any type

+ZOD GOOD:

 - Zod is TS, and can be inferred, which leads to a better DX and less code in production
+- Zod is a small package at 53ks
+- Zod is less verbose

+ZOD BAD:

 - Zod has some weird behaviors, such as converting a string to a number.
-Basically it's a verbose syntax.
-But this seems minor.

 Check out the schemas for a real comparison between the two libraries.